-On May 16, 2012 Owens Corning held a Community Information Session at the Atco (Waterford Township) Senior Center to give members of the community an opportunity to learn more about the ongoing groundwater investigation and well survey and have their questions answered directly by representatives of the Owens Corning team.

-Future Community Information Sessions are being planned to share significant project details.

-We will continue to provide project updates to interested community members and officials throughout the process.
+- On May 16, 2012 Owens Corning held a Community Information Session at the Atco (Waterford Township) Senior Center to give members of the community an opportunity to learn more about the ongoing groundwater investigation and well survey and have their questions answered directly by representatives of the Owens Corning team. - A second Community Information Session is being planned for mid-July to provide an overall project update and share significant project details.
+More information will be forthcoming in late June. - We will continue to provide project updates to interested community members and officials throughout the process.

-If you want to be added to our mailing and/or email list, or have a question or concern, please contact us directly at our Community Information Line at (888) 827-0983 or via email at OCBerlin@owenscorning.com, and we'll do our best to provide you with the information you seek.
+If you want to be added to our mailing and/or email list, or have a question or concern, please contact us directly at our Community Information Line at (888) 827-0983, or via email at OCBerlin@owenscorning.com, or visit our web site at occommunityinformationsite.com.